vosonlab/vosonSML/README.md

 ## What does this package do?

 `vosonSML` is an R package that provides a suite of tools for collecting and constructing networks from social media data.
-It provides easy-to-use functions for collecting data across popular platforms (Instagram, Facebook, Twitter, and YouTube) and generating different types of networks for analysis.
+It provides easy-to-use functions for collecting data across popular platforms (Twitter, YouTube, Reddit, Instagram and Facebook) and generating different types of networks for analysis.

 `vosonSML` is the `SocialMediaLab` package, renamed.
 We decided that `SocialMediaLab` was a bit too generic and also we wanted to indicate the connection to the [Virtual Observatory for the Study of Online Networks Lab](http://vosonlab.net), where this package was conceived and created.